Chemotherapy Is an Individual Experience

 - Consider exercising every day or several times a week.
 Good forms of exercise include swimming, walking and yoga.
 Contact the Cancer Resource Center for information on free exercise classes.

 Many people feel that hair loss is one of the most difficult aspects of chemotherapy treatment.
 Not all chemotherapy drugs cause hair loss, so talk to your physician or nurse about what to expect.

 Most often, hair loss begins about two to three weeks after starting chemotherapy.
 Some people will lose relatively little hair, while others may lose the hair on their head, eyelashes and eyebrows, as well as other body hair.
 You may want to cover your head with a wig, scarf, hat or turban, or you may not want to cover your head at all.
 Do what makes you most comfortable.
 Many people choose different head coverings for different situations.

 We have many resources to assist you during this time, including the Friend to Friend Gift Shop and the Look Good...
 Feel Better! program.
-Please visit the Cancer Resource Center on the first floor of 1600 Divisadero St. for additional referrals and resources for wig and head covering boutiques.
+Please visit the Cancer Resource Center for additional referrals and resources for wig and head covering boutiques.

 Your hair will begin to grow back after you stop chemotherapy.
 It usually takes from two to three months to see the change from no hair to some hair.
 Your new hair may be slightly different in color and texture than your old hair.
 Often, the new hair will be baby soft and curly, but will generally return to its original texture after some time.

 - It is not always necessary to buy a real wig.
 Synthetic wigs can look as good and are less expensive, easier to care for, lighter in weight and may be more comfortable to wear.

 - Before possible hair loss, some people like to cut their hair short.
 The hair loss won't be quite so shocking if there is less hair to lose.